 But engaging remote employees comes with its own set of challenges.

 Without the physical presence and in-person interactions, remote workers may feel disconnected and isolated from the company culture and their colleagues.
 The lack of face-to-face communication can also lead to miscommunication or misunderstandings.
 Additionally, time zone differences and varying work schedules can hinder real-time collaboration and engagement efforts.
+Add to that the asynchronous nature of many remote roles — without the shared rhythm of an office, remote employees can feel out of sync, leading to reduced visibility and missed micro-moments of connection.

 Recognizing these challenges is crucial in developing effective strategies to engage remote employees and foster a sense of belonging.